aaronkeene/SQLiteForExcel/README.md

 If either of those are issues for you, I would recommend using the code in Govert's original project.

 # Future updates

-Some updates I'll make in the future include moving certain methods around and making certain methods private to assist in abstraction for the respective objects.
+Some updates I'm considering in the future include moving certain methods around and making certain methods private to assist in abstraction for the respective objects.
 Other potential updates may include writing code to make working with the default database easier.
 And perhaps creating an ORM that would make working with the database easier.
+The internal design of the original API is a bit complicated.
+So it will take some time for me to familiarize myself with it.

 # Example